 Coffee is the leader when it comes to waking people up and keeping them going throughout the day.
 It is also considered one of the most caffeinated beverages out there.
 Brewed coffee has anywhere from 95 to 200 mg of caffeine according to how it is made.
 These levels of caffeine are changed according to the number of coffee beans used, the type of beans, the amount of water, and even brewing methods.
 When compared to hot chocolate, however, it is clear that coffee can have up to 40 times more caffeine in one cup.

-Where Does the Caffeine Come From in Hot Chocolate and Coffee?
+Where Does the Caffeine Come From in Hot Chocolate & Coffee?

 Although it is only a trace amount, there’s no denying the fact that hot chocolate contains caffeine.
 You may be curious as to where this caffeine comes from.
 Chocolate is made from cocoa beans.
 These beans are one of the many plants out there that contain naturally occurring caffeine.
 Most products you consume with chocolate in them will contain these beans and therefore, have a bit of caffeine.

 The caffeine inside your cup of coffee perks you up thanks to the coffee beans used to brew it.
-Coffee is grown in warmer climates, normally at higher elevations.
+Coffee is grown in warmer climates, normally at higher elevations, in an area called the Bean Belt.
 There are two types of coffee beans, Arabica and Robusta.
 Both types of coffee contain naturally occurring caffeine that finds its way into your cup.
 The amount of caffeine you receive depends on the type of coffee used and how you brew it.

 While both hot chocolate and coffee contain caffeine, it is clear to see that coffee is the clear caffeine champion in this battle.
 A cup of coffee can contain up to 40 times more caffeine than the same size cup of hot chocolate.
 If you’re looking for a hot beverage to enjoy in the afternoons, hot chocolate may be the answer.
 Coffee and its higher caffeine content are known to keep people awake and more alert no matter what time of day they enjoy it.